 We turned off Highway 15 southwest of Great Falls, and downriver from the town of Cascade.
 This highway parallels the river and when we saw a sign for the Canyon Recreation area, we turned off and started looking for a place to fish from the shore.
 The Missouri is a big river, but we found a likely looking bend, and grabbed our rods and tried our luck off the rip rap bank.
 On my second cast, my rod made the telltale bounce and a fish jumped in the middle of the river.
 I managed to land the fish, which was a nice 15-inch rainbow. and I got another 12-inch rainbow.
 This week’s photo is of me with the smaller rainbow I caught.

 Although the spot we chose was producing fish we were dragging in a huge amount of weeds.
 It was a pain having to strip this stuff off of our lines every time we cast.
 There weren’t any weeds where we were placing our casts, but we couldn’t retrieve our lines, even with a fish on the end, without getting all weeded up.
-We thought we could find another place to fish, but didn’t come across one, and we drove all the way down to Holter Lake, that was formed by a dam on the Missouri.
+We thought we could find another place to fish, but didn’t come across one, and we drove all the way down to Holter Lake, which was formed by a dam on the Missouri.
 We also drove through the town of Craig, which is obviously a hub for fishing the river.
 There were fly shops there and drift boats everywhere.
 We passed a lot of drift boats on the Missouri on our drive to Holter Lake, and several very nice fishing accesses where the boats could be launched.

 Now it’s time to get back to fishing this region.
 Oh, boy!
 Fall can be the best season of the year.